-5% class participation (based on TopHat) 30% weekly homework assignments (due Wednesdays, first hw due Wed, Sept 13).
-30% in-class midterm exam (in-class, planned for Tue, Oct 31).
+5% class participation (based on TopHat) 30% weekly homework assignments (due Wednesdays, first hw due Wed, Jan 31).
+30% in-class midterm exam (in-class, planned for Thu, March 7).
 35% comprehensive final (during finals week).

 Students must pass both exams with at least 40% of the grade to pass the course.
+This will be strictly enforced.

-Last day to drop without a "W": Oct 10, 2023.
-With a "W": Nov 13, 2023.
-Incompletes for this class will be granted based on CAS Policy (mostly only for last minute emergencies).
+Last day to drop without a "W": February 22, 2024.
+With a "W": March 29, 2024.
+Incompletes for this class will be granted based on CAS Policy as well as CS departmental policy (mostly only for last minute emergencies).